As technology continues to grow rapidly, its impact has been felt far and wide, even in the motorcycle riding world.

 And if you want to engage in private conversations, the intercom lets you pair a network of up to 30k headsets, where the riders can join and leave the private group anytime without affecting the rest of the participants’ connections.

-Needless to say, this advanced communication technology beats Bluetooth systems in that the riders can still enjoy smooth communication even if one of the connected riders goes out of range.
+Needless to say, this advanced communication technology beats Bluetooth systems in the form of sena bluetooth headset that the riders can still enjoy smooth communication even if one of the connected riders goes out of range.

 The system will automatically search and reconnect the rider when he/she comes back within range.